How Much Does Youth Hockey Cost in New Hampshire?

 Hidden Costs in New Hampshire

-New Hampshire's limited rink inventory means early-morning ice (5:00-6:00 AM) is common — families pay full price for practice slots most wouldn't choose.
+New Hampshire's limited rink supply means early-morning ice (5:00-6:00 AM) is common; families pay full price for practice slots most wouldn't otherwise choose.
 Gas at $3.50/gallon is above the national average, and competitive teams drive to Boston-area tournaments regularly.
-The upside: strong used gear networks through local associations keep equipment costs manageable.
+Strong used gear networks through local associations help keep equipment costs manageable.

 Get your personalized estimate at Hockey Budget.